Generic Name: repaglinide (oral) (re PAG li nide)

 Prandin is used together with diet and exercise to treat type 2 diabetes.
 Other diabetes medicines are sometimes used in combination with Prandin if needed.

-You should not use Prandin if you have type 1 diabetes, sever liver disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Prandin if you have type 1 diabetes, severe liver disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 You should not use Prandin together with gemfibrozil (Lopid) or NPH insulin (such as isophane insulin).